gemmadlou/tin/README.md

 #### Features

 - [ ] 📖 Users can download and install locally on their desktop potentially via Electron
-- [ ] Users can import or create a schema from a schema JSON input, a file or a URL.
+- [✅] Users can import or create a schema from a schema JSON input, view and delete schemas.
 - [ ] 📖 Users can upload delimited data, xlsx, xls, JSON, YAML and really large files against a schema.
 - [ ] 📖 Uploads are auto-extracted.
 - [ ] 📖 Users can map their data.